gajajarosz/hidden-structure/README.txt

 Jarosz, Gaja.
 2015.
 Expectation Driven Learning of Phonology.
 University of Massachusetts, Amherst, ms.

-Gaja Jarosz wrote the code for the EDL and the GLA x (RIP, RRIP, EIP) x (OT, HG) algorithms Carolyn Anderson wrote the code to embed the algorithms within the current GUI and console environments, unify the system of parameters, and to optimize the run-time of grammar sampling.
+Gaja Jarosz wrote the code for the EDL and the GLA x (RIP, RRIP, EIP) x (OT, HG) algorithms Carolyn Anderson wrote the code to embed the algorithms within the current GUI and console environments, unify the system of parameters, and to optimize the run-time of grammar sampling for the EDL.
-Andrew Lamont designed modules for HS learning and inference of abstract UR distributions (to be implemented at a future point).
+Andrew Lamont designed modules for HS and for construction of abstract UR distributions from paradigmatic information (to be implemented at a future point).
-Brandon Prickett implemented HS modules (CON and GEN).
+Brandon Prickett implemented HS modules (CON and GEN) for the EDL.
 Documentation and sample files were prepared jointly.

 Contact Gaja Jarosz (last name __ at __ linguist.umass.edu) with questions.